UK visa Schemes for Ukrainian Refugees

 Homes for Ukraine (Sponsorship) Visa Scheme – OPEN

 The Homes for Ukraine (or Ukraine Sponsorship) Visa scheme is described here: https://www.gov.uk/guidance/apply-for-a-visa-under-the-ukraine-sponsorship-scheme.
 It is basically designed to allow people to come to the UK and have the ‘safety net’ of a minimum of 6 months rent-free accommodation with a UK-based sponsor, so that they can establish themselves to get jobs and rent their own place.
+The sponsor is eligible to receive a ‘thank you’ payment in return.
+There is no end date for this visa scheme at the moment – it is OPEN for new applications, and it is FREE.

-To be eligible for the Homes for Ukraine scheme, you must be Ukrainian, or the immediate family member of a Ukrainian national who has been granted permission under, or is applying to and qualifies for, the Homes for Ukraine Sponsorship Scheme.
+To be eligible to apply for the Homes for Ukraine scheme, you must be Ukrainian, or the immediate family member of a Ukrainian national who has been granted permission under, or is applying to and qualifies for, the Homes for Ukraine Sponsorship Scheme.

 You must also: